tommililja/Farse/README.md

 ## Validation

-There is a few different options availble depending on your use case.
+There is a few different options available depending on your use case.

 #### Parser.validate